cchitsiang/awesome-stars/topics.md

 - [obsei/obsei](https://github.com/obsei/obsei) - Obsei is a low code AI powered automation tool.
 It can be used in various business flows like social listening, AI based alerting, brand image analysis, comparative study and more .
 - [huggingface/datasets](https://github.com/huggingface/datasets) - 🤗 The largest hub of ready-to-use datasets for ML models with fast, easy-to-use and efficient data manipulation tools
 - [nlpodyssey/spago](https://github.com/nlpodyssey/spago) - Self-contained Machine Learning and Natural Language Processing library in Go
-- [huggingface/transformers](https://github.com/huggingface/transformers) - 🤗 Transformers: State-of-the-art Machine Learning for Pytorch, TensorFlow, and JAX.
+- [huggingface/transformers](https://github.com/huggingface/transformers) - 🤗 Transformers: the model-definition framework for state-of-the-art machine learning models in text, vision, audio, and multimodal models, for both inference and training.
 - [RasaHQ/rasa](https://github.com/RasaHQ/rasa) - 💬   Open source machine learning framework to automate text- and voice-based conversations: NLU, dialogue management, connect to Slack, Facebook, and more - Create chatbots and voice assistants
 - [apachecn/ailearning](https://github.com/apachecn/ailearning) - AiLearning：数据分析+机器学习实战+线性代数+PyTorch+NLTK+TF2
 - [axa-group/nlp.js](https://github.com/axa-group/nlp.js) - An NLP library for building bots, with entity extraction, sentiment analysis, automatic language identify, and so more